ezrosent/wf_hash_writeup/writeup.md

 This may appear to invalidate linearizability arguments that rely on a well-defined and unique notion of logical index.
-However, all of the arguments that use this notion (e.g.~for comparisons) are used when there is an overlapping add operation.
-All that is required to have this continue to work is for any node in a backfilled segment to be considered to have a lower logical index than a new one.
+However, all of the arguments that use this notion (e.g. for comparisons) are used when there is an overlapping add operation.
+All that is required to have this continue to work is for any node in a backfilled segment to be considered to have a lower logical index than a new one, and all add operations operate on cells with positive logical index.

 ~~~{.rust .numberLines}
 fn back_fill(&self, mut v: Vec<(usize, K, V)>) {